What is orthodontic anchorage?

 - Extraoral anchorage:

-extraoral anchorage is the type of anchorage which is fixed outside the mouth to hold the force of tooth movement of our orthodontic treatment.
-Orthodontists use external skeletal parts of body like chin, neck and head to fix the orthodontic appliance for aligning our jaw or teeth irregularities.
+Extraoral anchorage is the type of anchorage that is fixed outside the mouth to hold the force of tooth movement during our orthodontic treatment.
+Orthodontists use external skeletal parts of the body like the chin, neck, and head to fix the orthodontic appliance for aligning our jaw or teeth irregularities.

-Headgear appliance in orthodontics is an exraoral anchorage appliance.
+Headgear appliance in orthodontics is an extraoral anchorage appliance.
 Orthodontic headgears treat many jaw and teeth irregularities.
-By wearing headgear, based on different designs, the forces and pressure are spread well over the other skeletal parts of your body (head, neck or chin).
-So, there will not be any side effects of moving the protruding jaw or teeth during your treatment.
+By wearing headgear, based on different designs, the forces and pressure are spread well over the other skeletal parts of your body (head, neck, or chin).
+So, there will not be any side effects of moving the protruding jaw or teeth during your orthodontics.

 - Temporary anchorage devices (TADs) and osseo-integrated implants: